jyouturner/groom4j/README.md

 - **Understanding the big picture**: Grasping how different components of a large Java application interact.
 - **Connecting the dots**: Identifying relationships between various packages, classes, and services.
-- **Finding the starting point**: Determining where to begin when tackling a new task or bug fix.
+- **Focus On Development Process**: Tailored for the unique challenges of large-scale, complex Java projects common in enterprise development process where coding is just one step in the middle.
 - **Navigating internal complexity**: Making sense of company-specific architectures, patterns, and legacy code.

-## What Sets Groom4J Apart:

-1. **Java-Specific Intelligence**: Leverages deep understanding of Java language structures, common enterprise patterns, and best practices.
-2. **Focus On Development Process**: Tailored for the unique challenges of large-scale, complex Java projects common in enterprise development process where coding is just one step in the middle.
-3. **Context-Aware Assistance**: Provides insights that consider the entire project structure, not just isolated code snippets.
-4. **Practical Task Planning**: Helps break down high-level tasks into actionable steps, considering the specific project context.
-5. **Onboarding Accelerator**: Dramatically reduces the time it takes for new team members to become productive on large Java projects.

-By focusing on these aspects, Groom4J fills a crucial gap between generic coding tools and the specific needs of Java development teams in enterprise environments.
-It's not just about writing code—it's about understanding, navigating, and effectively contributing to complex Java ecosystems.
+## Techniques:

+- **Gisting Files and Packages**: This provides a hierarchical understanding of the project structure.
+- **Cached Prompt**: Use cached prompt to reduce the cost and improve the response time, with Anthropic models.
+- **Decomposing Questions**: Break down the question or task into smaller questions
+- **Review Conversation**: After providing an answer, the LLM is asked to review the conversation and decide if it is time to stop.
+- **Tier LLM Models**: Use different tier models for different purposes.
+For example, use a more powerful model for answering question, and a cheaper model for reviewing conversation.

 ## Inspiration